Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 6. Recognize/provide the current price and retail price of every shoe;
 7. Display the volatility of every shoe;
 8. Organize the shoes in different categories;
-9. Identify if a shoe is rented or free
+9. Identify the state of a shoe if is rented or free;
-10. Every a shoe can be created, edited and deleted;
+10. A shoe can be created, edited and deleted;

 # T.E.L.O.S